oetiker/sourcey-buildpack/README.md

 The Sourcey-buildpack expects to find two special files in your application directory:

-`SourceyBuild3rdParty.sh` (optional) is used at buildtime to compile all the binaries you need.
+`SourceyBuild.sh` (optional) is used at build-time to compile all the binaries you need.

-`SourceyBuildApp.sh` (optional) is used at buildtime of the actual application if this needs any building.
+`SourceyBuildApp.sh` (optional) is used at build-time of the actual application if this needs any building.

 `SourceyStart.sh` (mandatory) is used at runtime to launch the application.

-## `SourceyBuild3rdParty.sh`
+## `SourceyBuild.sh`

 In this script you install software using the classic autotools approach.
 With just two variables pre-configured for your installation fun:

-`PREFIX` pointing to `/home/vcap/app/thirdparty` as this is the place where your compiled software will end up at runtime.
+`PREFIX` pointing to `/home/vcap/app/sourcey` as this is the place where your compiled software will end up at runtime.

 `BUILD_DIR` pointing to `/tmp/staged/app` where the cloudfoundry